Quantum optical coherence: From linear to nonlinear interferometers

 A benefit of the folded geometry is that the absolute zero-point of the time delay $\Delta t=0$ can be determined.
-In this way, the position of the interference fringes can be unambiguously determined without a-priori assumptions, such as the dispersion of the nonlinear material.
+In this way, the position of the interference fringes can be unambiguously determined without a priori assumptions, such as the dispersion of the nonlinear material.
 This calibration is achieved in two separate steps.
-Firstly, the apparatus is configured as a semi-nonlinear interferometer.
-The crystal is pumped in the forward-direction only (the reverse direction pump is blocked) and the two QWP's are set to 45$^\circ$, thereby avoiding traversing the nonlinear material a second time.
+First, the apparatus is configured as a seminonlinear interferometer.
+The crystal is pumped in the forward direction only (the reverse direction pump is blocked) and the two QWPs are set to 45$^\circ$, thereby avoiding traversing the nonlinear material a second time.
 Interference between signal and idler then occurs at PBS2.
-The resulting HOM dip position then corresponds to half of the crystal dispersion, i.e. $\Delta \tau_{0}/2$.
-The second step consists of setting the QWP's to 0$^\circ$, thereby directing the beams back through the nonlinear material a second time, noting again that the reverse direction pump is blocked.
-The position of the HOM dip now measured corresponds to the usual factor of $\Delta \tau_{0}/2$ plus the dispersion added by traversing the entire sample in the reverse direction; i.e. the final position will be $\Delta \tau_{0}/2+\Delta \tau_{0}$.
-From these two positions the zero time delay position $\Delta t =0$ can be deduced.
+The resulting HOM dip position then corresponds to half of the crystal dispersion, i.e., $\Delta \tau_{0}/2$.
+The second step consists of setting the QWPs to 0$^\circ$, thereby directing the beams back through the nonlinear material a second time, noting again that the reverse direction pump is blocked.
+The position of the HOM dip now measured corresponds to the usual factor of $\Delta \tau_{0}/2$ plus the dispersion added by traversing the entire sample in the reverse direction; i.e., the final position will be $\Delta \tau_{0}/2+\Delta \tau_{0}$.
+From these two positions, the zero time delay position $\Delta t =0$ can be deduced.